‘Bold And The Beautiful’ Summer Spoilers: Hope Finds Out That Phoebe Is Beth

 It seems as if the baby swap storyline is about to come to an end.
 According to Brad Bell, Hope and Liam will find out that their baby never really died.
 They will be thrilled to discover that Phoebe (Madeline Valdez and River Davidson) is actually Beth.

 Both parents have a strong bond with the baby.
-Liam has played the role of her father almost from the start thanks to Steffy Forrester’s (Jacqueline MacInnes Wood) inclusive parenting style.
+Liam has played the role of her father from the start thanks to Steffy Forrester’s (Jacqueline MacInnes Wood) inclusive parenting style.
 He has cared for her and her older sister Kelly (Zoe Pennington), and even went to visit the sisters when they were in Paris.

 Hope also had a connection to Phoebe/Beth right from the get-go.
 She once said that she felt an electrical current flow from her arms to her heart the first time that she held the infant.
 She will finally understand why she always felt so happy when she spent time with her.